aerogear/graphback/docs/authentication/keycloak.md

 ## Getting Started

-This module requires you to install the following dependecies into your application.
+This module requires you to install the following dependencies into your application.

 ```bash
 npm install keycloak-connect